hsnlab/dctrl5g/README.md

 ### The Registration resource

 The Registration resource is the main driver for creating UE registrations.
 The UE specifies the registration parameters in the spec of the Registration resource and the AMF will add a status to indicate the registration status plus some useful info.
-Note that the annotations are optional, but the spec parameters are mandatory (checked and rejected in missing or invalid)
+Note that the annotations are optional, but the spec parameters are mandatory (checked and rejected if missing or invalid).

 The below dump shows a full Registration resource with a valid status set by the AMF: